aswin-ryuk/MiniProject/README.md

 * UI design          - Bootstrap4, bootbox, Jquery
 * form               - Simple form

-list of functionalities implemented in the aplication
+List of functionalities implemented in the aplication

 * All UI designs are done using bootstrap4.
 * Form designs are done using simple form.